Trekky12/spark_smartswitch/README.md

 # SmartSwitch
-The SmartSwitch is a input device for (local) network components realized with a [Spark.io Core ](https://www.spark.io/) application.
+The SmartSwitch is a input device for (local) network components realized with a [Spark.io Core ](https://www.spark.io/)<sup>1</sup> application.

 The switch can be used to submit HTTP requests on the local network.
 This makes it possible to control a variety of devices.
-Also we provide a library to control [SONOS](http://www.sonos.com/) speakers.
+Also we provide a library to control [SONOS](http://www.sonos.com/) speakers<sup>1</sup>.

-Also you can use the switch with [IFTTT](http://ifttt.com), refer to our wiki.
+Also you can use the switch with [IFTTT](http://ifttt.com)<sup>1</sup>, refer to our wiki.
 This enables the switch to control lots of internet enabled devices, refer to IFTTT for a complete list of possibilities.

+<sup>1</sup>we are not associated with Spark, SONOS or IFTTT in any form.
+We are just two students making their homes a bit smarter

 ## Hardware
 * [Spark.io Core ](https://www.spark.io/)